 The Cavitt Junior High School library has a comprehensive selection of books, magazines, and reference materials.
-Students are allowed to have four books checked out at one time for a three-week period.
+Students are allowed to have four books checked out one time for a three-week period.
 Books can be renewed as many times as desired.
 Late fees are assessed at 10 cents per day and stop at \$1.00.
-Overdue and fee notices are sent to English classes.
-Students may not receive their yearbook or participate in end of the year activities until all fees are cleared.
+Overdue and fee notices are sent home to families and students.
+Students may not receive their yearbook or participate in end-of-the-year activities until all fees are cleared.
 Reference books are not available for checkout overnight.
 The media center has computers that students may use for research, schoolwork, and internet use in accordance with the Online Services Agreement signed at the beginning of the school year when a general education teacher takes them there.